Venice Grand Canal

 In this module, you will:Florence Cathedral Santa Maria del Fiore

-• revise grammatical structures as appropriate (use of the imperative and combined pronouns, the subjunctive in past tenses, superlative and comparative forms, complex phrases including impersonal and passive structures);
+• revise grammatical structures as appropriate (use of the imperative and combined pronouns, the subjunctive in past tenses, superlative and comparative forms, complex phrases including impersonal and passive structures)

-• engage with a range of registers in speech and writing (literary, journalistic, academic, technical);
+• engage with a range of registers in speech and writing (literary, journalistic, academic, technical)

-• practice formal and informal communication (idiomatic expressions, debating, presenting data, communicating science);
+• practice formal and informal communication (idiomatic expressions, debating, presenting data, communicating science)

-• contextualise the study of linguistic structures within a variety of topics and debates, ranging from academic life, to science, current affairs, or literature.
+• contextualise the study of linguistic structures within a variety of topics and debates, ranging from academic life, to science, current affairs, or literature

 Learning and teaching approach

-Aligned with a communicative and active learning approach, our lessons prioritise interactive engagement with the Italian lifestyle, catering specifically to university students.
+Aligned with a communicative and active learning approach, our lessons prioritise interactive engagement with the Italian lifestyle.
 In-class activities, designed to enhance all four language skills (reading, writing, listening, and speaking), encompass various interactive formats.
-These include pair work involving dialogue practice, Q&A, role play, information gap exercises, discussions, the compilation of key terms, and evaluation of ideas.
-Group activities involve discussions, the creation of posters, videos, and PowerPoint presentations, fostering collaborative learning.
-Individual tasks, such as presentations and audiovisual materials production, further contribute to the interactive nature of the lessons.
+These include pair work involving dialogue practice, Q&A, role play, information gap exercises, discussions, the compilation of key terms and evaluation of ideas.

-The critical evaluation of texts, audio, and video materials is woven into these activities.
 Homework tasks are thoughtfully designed to provide opportunities for revising and consolidating knowledge and skills.
 This dynamic approach ensures your engagement with a diverse range of tasks, accommodating different learning styles.
 Emphasis is placed on multimodality and interactivity, providing ample support for your learning through a variety of visual aids and materials.

 Assessment

-• Coursework (15%): Mid-autumn term.
-Integrated-skills short project: listening, reading, speaking, writing (incl. essay of c.
-350 words).
+• Coursework (20%): Mid-term 1.
+Integrated skills short project: listening, reading, speaking, writing c.
+300 words

 The module incorporates both formative and summative assessments.
-Homework tasks (theory revision, reading, writing, listening, etc.) are set every week on the Virtual Learning Environment (VLE), following a flipped-classroom approach.
+Homework tasks (theory revision, reading, writing, listening, etc) are set every week on the Virtual Learning Environment (VLE) following a flipped classroom approach.
 This structure aims to allocate face-to-face time specifically for interactive learning and the acquisition of communicative skills.
 Independent study opportunities are facilitated through the provision of support materials and guidance on the VLE.
-You can reinforce the topics covered at your own pace by accessing the latest articles or videos relevant to the content covered during lessons, published in Italy, and uploaded by the teacher regularly on the VLE.
+You can reinforce the topics covered at your own pace by accessing the latest articles or videos, relevant to the content covered during lessons, published in Italy, and uploaded by the teacher regularly on the VLE.

 Assessment information for students on a course with a year abroad